 - Calculate and analyze valuation multiples

-- Appreciate the drivers of equity multiples
+- Appreciate the drivers of equity and enterprise multiples

-In this third module we learn how to value a business using discounted cash flow techniques.
-This module includes two Excel-based case studies and solutions as well as a PDF valuation reference guide that can be used while taking the course and downloaded to your computer for future reference.
+- Complete Excel-based case studies and solutions as well as a PDF valuation reference guide that can be used while taking the course and downloaded to your computer for future reference.